sdesabbata/vis-a-wik/README.md

 Vis-à-Wik retrieves data from the [Wikipedia API](http://www.mediawiki.org/wiki/API:Main_page), and uses [D3js](http://d3js.org/) to visualize the links between Wikipedia articles as a network diagram.
 Vis-à-Wik allows to search for Wikiepdia articles in a selected language edition, and visualize the articles selected by the user as a set of nodes, along with the related articles in a second language edition, and the links and language-links between them.

-The aim is facilitate mid-scale analysis of Wikipedia content -- that is somewhere between a single-page analysis (that editors do routinely) and global analyses (e.g., academic research projects).
+The aim is facilitate mid-scale analysis of Wikipedia content -- that is somewhere between a single-page analysis (that editors do routinely) and large-scale analyses (e.g., academic research projects).

 ## Motivation